 Quick Baking Tips & Tricks:

 - Dry the shredded zucchini before adding it to the batter.
 How do you dry zucchini for bread?
 All you have to do it place the shredded zucchini on some paper towels, and pat with another paper towel.
 It’s an easy way to remove the moisture from your zucchini, otherwise it might make soggy zucchini bread.

-Tips for How to Toast Coconut for Cakes, Muffins, and this Coconut Lime Zucchini Bread!
+How to Toast Coconut for Cakes, Muffins, Quick Breads!